 Gaps left by missing teeth can cause problems with eating and speech, and teeth either side of the gap may grow into the space at an angle.

-- Partial dentures– which replace just 1 tooth or a few missing teeth
+- Partial dentures – which replace just one or a few missing teeth,

-- Dentures may help prevent problems with eating and speech and, if you need complete dentures, they may also improve the appearance of your smile and give you confidence.
+Dentures may help prevent problems with eating and speech and, if you need complete dentures, they canalso improve the appearance of your smile and give you confidence.

 Smile Chic is a private dental clinic in Hale, Altrincham.
-Our expert dentists can help you replace missing teeth with partial dentures, complete dentures or dental implants.
+Our expert dentists can help by replacing your missing teeth with partial dentures, complete dentures or dental implants.

 How dentures are fitted

-Dentist will take measurements and impressions (moulds) of your mouth, and then order your full or partial dentures from a dental technician
+our dentist will take measurements and impressions (moulds) of your mouth, and then order your full or partial dentures from a dental technician.

 A trial denture will be created from the impressions taken of your mouth.

-The dentist will try this in your mouth to assess the fit and for you to get an idea of how it will look.
+The dentist will try this in your mouth to check the fit and for you to get an idea of how it will look.

 The shape and colour may be adjusted before the final denture is produced.